ethereum-optimism/design-docs/protocol/op-contracts-manager-arch.md

 # Purpose

-OP Stack Manager is a contract that will deploy the L1 contracts for standard OP Stack chains in a single transaction.
+OP Contracts Manager is a contract that will deploy the L1 contracts for standard OP Stack chains in a single transaction.
 However, we also have use cases for deploying non-standard chains, such as deploying devnet and testnet contracts while developing interop.
 This document will outline an architecture that:

-- Enables the OP Stack Manager to deploy these non-standard chains as an initial milestone.
+- Enables the OP Contracts Manager to deploy these non-standard chains as an initial milestone.
 - Gets us most of the way towards supporting standard chains deployments for the subsequent milestone.

 # Summary

-The original OP Stack Manager (OPSM) milestones were:
+The original OP Contracts Manager (OPCM) milestones were:

 - Milestone 1: Eliminating key handover complexity.
 - Milestone 2: Simplifying Superchain upgrades.
 - Milestone 3: Supporting interop upgrades.

-This design doc proposes the architecture for a Milestone 0.5 of "OPSM is used for all interop devnet & testnet L1 deployments".
+This design doc proposes the architecture for a Milestone 0.5 of "OPCM is used for all interop devnet & testnet L1 deployments".
-Adding this milestone will allow the interop team to build testing infrastructure that wraps OPSM, unifying our development, testnet, and production testing and deployment processes.
+Adding this milestone will allow the interop team to build testing infrastructure that wraps OPCM, unifying our development, testnet, and production testing and deployment processes.

 # Problem Statement + Context